straut12/sj4u-gh/_pages/ref/coding/html.md

 </code></pre>
 </body></html>
 ```
+If the selector is a class use .class (ie .myclass)
+If the selector is an element name you call it by the name (ie h1)
+If using the id attribute use # (ie #box1 for id="box1")
+If specific class of an element use element.class (ie h1.center)
+The universal selector/wildcard is *.
+Selects all HTML elements on the page
+Can group selectors with commas (ie tr, td)

 Common css selectors are Elements (pre, h1, div, span, a, btn, head), Class, and ID.
 For css to know which you are using the class uses a . (period) and id uses a #.
 ```html